kdogz9/Client-brief/README.md

 ### Academic Sources
 I recently read a book called *Animating Real-Time Game Characters*, and one of the chapters discusses how the environment and space influence design elements, particularly when it comes to animation sets.
 This insight made me realize that focusing on character movement is crucial in defining the space around them.
 By understanding how a character moves, designers can better shape the environment to complement and enhance those movements.

 I also read *3D Character Animation*, which explores how timing can significantly influence a character's emotion and personality.
-The book emphasizes that animation plays a crucial role in conveying physical presence within a space, as the speed and pacing of movements can alter the context of a situation.
-This concept led me to focus on creating a ragdoll animation for the character when killed, as it allows the player's death to be communicated more dramatically and realistically, changing the emotional tone of the moment and adding to the overall experience.
+The book emphasizes that animation plays a crucial role in conveying physical presence within a space, as the speed and pacing of movements can alter the context of a situation. how player animates effects imersion and

 ### Documentation Sources
 I used in-depth YouTube tutorials to create the game mechanics our group had discussed.
 I utilized UI tutorials to develop a game menu (How To Create A Main Menu - Unreal Engine 5 Tutorial, 2022).
 Additionally, I followed tutorials for creating an interactive system, allowing objects to be picked up (How To Pick Up And Drop Items | Hold Items In Hand - Unreal Engine Tutorial, 2021).
 I also learned how to implement a potion mechanic through another video (Unreal Engine - Ingredient Pickup and Potion Crafting, 2025).
 By adapting the techniques shown in these videos, I was able to tailor them to meet the specific needs of our project.I also referenced some documentation sources on the unreal engine website.This was helpful as I was able to see peoples discussions and how they broke down the issues they had and how they were solved.
 This was a more beneficial way of learning sometimes.
 (How can I change a characters jump height in blueprints? - Development / Character & Animation, 2017)

 ## Implementation (Suggested Word Count 1,100)

 ### Process

+This concept led me to focus on creating a ragdoll animation for the character when killed, as it allows the player's death to be communicated more dramatically and realistically, changing the emotional tone of the moment and adding to the overall experience.

 - Provide a step-by-step breakdown of your development process, including key milestones and decisions made throughout the project.
 - Highlight any tools, frameworks, or techniques used, and explain how they contributed to the implementation.
 - Include screenshots, diagrams, or code snippets where relevant to showcase your progress.